nipoppy/nipoppy/README.md

 # mr_proc
-A workflow manager for curating MRI and tabular data and standarized processing.
+A workflow manager for curating MRI and tabular data and standardized processing.
 *Process long and prosper.*

 ---